InstallerLegacy/screenshots.virtualhub.eu.org/.github/ISSUE_TEMPLATE/screenshot-request.md

 ---

-**Which Software's screenshot do you want?**
+**Which Software screenshot do you want?**
 I want the screenshot of [...]

-**Describe the software screenshot you'd like**
+**Describe the software**
-A clear and concise description of what you want to happen.
+A clear and concise description of the software.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative you've considered.
+A clear and concise description of any alternative software you've considered.

 **Is the software available on [WinWorldPC](https://winworldpc.com/)?**
 If yes, prove the link to the software.
 If not, tell me where I can download the software from.